Spider-Man Unlimited (video game): Development and release

-Spider-Man Unlimited was developed and published by Paris-based company Gameloft.
+Spider-Man Unlimited was developed by Gameloft Barcelona and published by Paris-based company Gameloft.
 Its soundtrack was composed by Pascal Dion, and it was directed by Baptiste Marmey, produced by Steve Melanson, designed by Corentin Delprat, and programmed by Jerome Chen.
 At a press release on June 6, 2014, Gameloft announced it had formed a partnership with Marvel Entertainment and was developing a Spider-Man-based game for smartphones and tablets.
 Later that month, during the Electronic Entertainment Expo, an announcement trailer was exhibited and the game was made playable.
 A second trailer was shown at San Diego Comic-Con that July.
 The game was released for iOS, Android OS, and Windows Phone on September 10.

 The idea for the game was first conceived as the production team thought that endless runner games were popular but were always too similar.
 To create an endless runner that would differentiate itself from others in the genre, the staff focused on Spider-Man's main powers, which originally led to a swinger-only game.
 However, they found it "a bit boring", and it was complicated to have boss fights and to add new systems and gameplay styles.
 Then they reconceptualized the game as a runner with elements of swinging, fighting, wall-climbing, and free-falling.
 The storyline of the game was created to focus on the Sinister Six and the multiple versions of Spider-Man.
 Gameloft was allowed to explore other stories such as the Spider-Verse, but they were required to consult with Marvel to decide which were to be featured.
 The product manager, Tatiana Nahai, was the responsible for choosing among the options and she discusses the ideas with the narrative designer.
 After the narrative designer creates the main plotline and dialogues, they consult Marvel writer Fred Van Lente for feedback.
 The same process of having Marvel feedback occurs for the addition of new characters and environments.
 Environments were created by the level design team, which was responsible for deciding which obstacles or types of boss attacks fit best, based on how distinct they would be from other levels.
 As new updates were released, new environments like the New York Highline, 2099 New York and snowy New York were added.